KrylixZA/FinancialPeace-Web-Api/README.md

 There is already a `tasks.json` file provided which will automatically build the project when you attempt to run.

 # Running the application
-You can either run this application through the dotnet runtime, IIS or through Docker.
+You can either run this application through the dotnet runtime, Visual Studio/Visual Studio Code, IIS or through Docker.

 ## dotnet runtime
 Ensure your project is built, then simply: `dotnet ./src/FinancialPeace.Web.Api/bin/Debug/netcoreapp3.1/FinancialPeace.Web.Api.dll`

+## Visual Studio/Visual Studio Code
+Simply launch through the debugger.

 ## IIS
 This can be configured through Visual Studio which will abstract the complexity away for you.